code-saturne/code_saturne/docs/doxygen/developer_guide/write_theory.md

 Theses general rules should be seen as basic golden rules helping the whole documentation to be consistent.
 They are strongly recommended:

-- Respect a plan where you first present a general overview of the theory (what is it about, what is the main goal), then you present the equations in general, and finally the specific choices you have made.
+- Follow a plan where you first present a general overview of the theory (what is it about, what is the main goal), then you present the equations in general, and finally the specific choices you have made.
 - Use the macros described in the [macros section](@ref pg_sec_theory_macros)`